hengtseChou/BlogYourWay/README.md

 # BlogYourWay

-This is a hobby project, for creating a self-hosted blogging service to **host posts, project showcases at the same place**.
+BlogYourWay is a hobby project for creating a self-hosted blogging service to **host posts, project showcases at the same place**.

 It is built with Flask and Bootstrap 5, along with some useful javascript libraries, such as [easy-markdown-editor](https://github.com/Ionaru/easy-markdown-editor).

-I am also considering migrate to FastAPI.

 ## Features

 ### Done

 - [x] Posts formatted with markdown.
+- [x] Auto-generated tablee of contents.
+- [x] Gallery for project showcase.
 - [x] Support tags for posts and projects
 - [x] Comment section (with google reCAPCHA).
 - [x] Personalized blog cover and profile picture.